-- supplying, dispensing or mixing of liquor including the sale of liquor from the bottle department; - assisting in the cellar or bottle department, where duties could include working up to 4 hours per day (averaged over the relevant work cycle) in the cellar without supervision. - undertaking general waiting duties of both food and liquor including cleaning of tables; - receipt and dispensing of monies - engaged on delivery duties; or - in addition to the tasks performed by a food and beverage attendant grade 2 the employee is also involved in: - o the operation of a mechanical lifting device or - o attending a wagering (e.g. TAB) terminal, electronic gaming terminal or similar terminal. - and/or means an employee who is engaged in any of the following: - o full control of a cellar or liquor store (including the receipt, delivery and recording of goods within such an area); - mixing a range of sophisticated drinks; - o supervising food and beverage attendants of a lower grade; - taking reservations, greeting and seating guests; - training food and beverage attendants of a lower grade.
+- assisting in the cellar or bottle department, where duties could include working up to 4 hours per day (averaged over the relevant work cycle) in the cellar without supervision; - engaged on delivery duties; or - in addition to the tasks performed by a food and beverage attendant grade 2 the employee is also involved in: - o the operation of a mechanical lifting device; or - o attending a wagering (e.g. TAB) terminal, electronic gaming terminal or similar terminal. - and/or means an employee who is engaged in any of the following: - full control of a cellar or liquor store (including the receipt, delivery and recording of goods within such an area); - o mixing a range of sophisticated drinks; - o supervising food and beverage attendants of a lower grade; - o taking reservations, greeting and seating guests; - training food and beverage attendants of a lower grade.

-Food and Beverage Attendant (Tradesperson) Grade 4 (Level 4) Means an employee who has completed the appropriate level of training or who has passed the appropriate trade test and as such carries out specialised skilled duties in a fine dining room or restaurant.
+Food and Beverage Attendant (Tradesperson) Grade 4 (Level 4) means an employee who has completed the appropriate level of training or who has passed the appropriate trade test and as such carries out specialised skilled duties in a fine dining room or restaurant.

-Food and Beverage Supervisor (Level 5) Means an employee who has the appropriate level of training including a supervisory course and who has the responsibility for supervision, training and co-ordination of food and beverage staff, or stock control for a bar or series of bars.
+Food and Beverage Supervisor (Level 5) means an employee who has the appropriate level of training including a supervisory course and who has the responsibility for supervision, training and co-ordination of food and beverage staff, or stock control for a bar or series of bars.